ManthanKaria/dumroo-ai/README.md

-# 🤖 Dumroo AI Developer Assignment
+# 🤖 Dumroo AI Developer

 This project demonstrates an **AI-powered Admin Dashboard** where school administrators can ask **natural language questions** about student performance, homework submissions, and quizzes — powered by **LangChain + OpenAI** and a **Streamlit interface**.